 the child’s member or account username, and password

-Also, we will keep the data consistent with our retention practices.
+We use the information provided during registration for security purposes and to send notices to or gather consent from parents or guardians.
+We also use this personal data to provide the Children’s application, as described in Autodesk’s Privacy Statement.
+We retain data consistent with our retention practices.
 If we do not receive parental consent within reasonable time, we will delete the parental contact information provided by the child.

 Parental or guardian consent

-Because our websites and applications include activities that allow children to create, share and publically post content, to utilize certain features and functionality, we seek further parental or guardian consent:
+Our Children’s applications sometimes allow children to create, share and publically post content.
+Before allowing children to use certain features and functionality that collect personal data from them, we seek further parental or guardian consent:

 by asking for a credit card or other payment method for verification (with a nominal charge involved), or

-by requiring a signed consent form by mail or email attachment.
+by requiring a signed consent form to be submitted by mail or email attachment.

 We also require parents or guardians to open their own account so that they can view and moderate their child’s account.
-For further details, please see Parental Choices and Controls below.
+For further details, please see “Moderator Choices and Controls” below.

-After providing further parental consent, we may offer parents the opportunity to use a password in future communications as a way to confirm the parent’s identity.
+After providing further parental consent, we may offer parents or guardians the opportunity to use a password in future communications as a way to confirm the parent’s identity.

 Teacher consent in lieu of a parent

-For school-based activities, COPPA allows teachers and school administrators to act in the place of parents to provide consent for the collection of personal data from children.
-Schools should always notify parents about these activities.
+For school-based activities, teachers and school administrators may, where allowed by Applicable Law, act in the place of parents or guardians to provide consent for the collection of personal data from children.
+Schools should always notify parents or guardians about these activities.

-For more information on parental rights with respect to a child’s educational record under the U.S. Family Educational Rights and Privacy Act (FERPA), please see the FERPA section below.
+For more information on parental rights in the United States with respect to a child’s educational record under the U.S. Family Educational Rights and Privacy Act (FERPA), please see “Education and FERPA” below.

 Content Generated by a Child